AlessandroBarbiero/Big-Brother/README.md

 ## How to use

 ### Track
-Simply launch the tracker passing the config file and open rviz to visualize the result.
+Simply launch the tracker passing the config file and open RViz to visualize the result.
 ```cmd
 ros2 launch bb_tracker track.launch.py
 ```